1979 Canadian federal election

 The 1979 Canadian federal election was held on May 22, 1979, to elect members of the House of Commons of Canada of the 31st Parliament of Canada.
-It resulted in the defeat of the Liberal Party of Canada after 11 years in power under Prime Minister Pierre Trudeau.
+It resulted in the defeat of the Liberal Party of Canada after 16 years in power, 11 of them under Prime Minister Pierre Trudeau.
 Joe Clark led the Progressive Conservative Party to power but with only a minority of seats in the House of Commons.
 The Liberals, however, beat the Progressive Conservatives in the overall popular vote by more than 400,000 votes (40.11% to 35.89%).
 Taking office on the eve of his 40th birthday, Clark became the youngest prime minister in Canadian history.

 Overview

 The PC Party campaigned on the slogans, "Let's get Canada working again", and "It's time for a change – give the future a chance!"
 Canadians were not, however, sufficiently confident in the young Joe Clark to give him a majority in the House of Commons.
 Quebec, in particular, was unwilling to support Clark and elected only two PC Members of Parliament (MPs) in the province's 75 ridings.
 Clark, relatively unknown when elected as PC leader at the 1976 PC Party convention, was seen as being bumbling and unsure.
 Clark had had problems with certain right-wing members of his caucus.
 In particular, when Clark's riding was merged into the riding of another PC MP during a redistribution of ridings, the other MP refused to step aside, and Clark ended up running in another riding.
 Also, when Clark undertook a tour of the Middle East to show his ability to handle foreign affairs issues, his luggage was lost, and Clark appeared to be uncomfortable with the issues being discussed.

 The Liberals tried to make leadership and Clark's inexperience the issue by arguing in their advertising, "This is no time for on-the-job training" and "We need tough leadership to keep Canada growing.
 A leader must be a leader."